*Updated: October 4, 2022

 The correct image size for your blog depends on the width of your page.
-Most blog templates vary in content area widths, usually 600-700 px, so make sure you know the content area width to optimize a perfect image size.
+Most blog templates vary in content area widths, usually 600-700 px, so make sure you know the content area width to optimize with the perfect image size.
 If you upload an image 2000 px wide and your template only supports 700 px that’s a lot of unnecessary pixel size.
-All that extra bloat, will end up reducing your page load time.
+All that extra bloat will end up reducing your page load time.

 The next time you finish formatting your content for SEO, from proofreading headers to adding bulleted lists, make sure optimizing images for SEO is on your checklist!
 It’s an essential step of the editing process to ensure Google can understand and relate your blog content to audiences who are wagging their tails for what you have to say!